CubeAPM

 Conclusion: Choosing the Right Zabbix Alternative

-While Zabbix continues to be a dependable open-source solution for traditional infrastructure monitoring, its limitations, such as a lack of native OpenTelemetry support, missing full MELT observability, outdated UI, and a steep learning curve, make it harder for modern DevOps and SRE teams to troubleshoot efficiently and scale confidently.
+While Zabbix continues to be a dependable open-source solution for traditional infrastructure monitoring, its limitations, such as a lack of native OpenTelemetry support, outdated UI, and a steep learning curve, make it harder for modern DevOps and SRE teams to troubleshoot efficiently and scale confidently.

 CubeAPM stands out as the most future-ready and cost-effective Zabbix alternative.
-Built from the ground up to support full MELT visibility—metrics, events, logs, traces, CubeAPM also offers native OpenTelemetry support, smart sampling to control ingest costs, self-hosting option, and a blazing-fast setup that gets teams live in under an hour.
+Built from the ground up to support OpenTelemetry natively, smart sampling to control ingest costs, a self-hosting option, and a blazing-fast setup that gets teams live in under an hour.
+Book a free demo with CubeAPM today.